 Kit has an MA in Counseling and has spent the last 25 years working in the Mental Health field.
 She has experience throughout the state working with at risk individuals of all ages.
 Since returning to Santa Barbara, Kit has worked in various capacities such as Senior Living Facilities, Adult Drug Alcohol Mental Health, the Mental Wellness Center, and a Public Health Facility.
 She has also been involved with committees with Santa Barbara County Behavioral Wellness.
 Kit volunteers for the Alzhemer’s Association and has been a board member and friend to ILRC for many years.

 Nick Koonce Member at Large

-Nick Koonce is the Web Systems Manager at Yardi Systems, where he has been employed for over 18 years.
-He is Co-Chair of the City of Santa Barbara's Access Advisory Committee and has been appointed to the eligibility list for the Santa Barbara Building and Fire Safety Code Board of Appeals, where he advocates for the disabled members of our community.
+Nick Koonce has over 30 years of experience as a Web Developer.
+He worked for Yardi Systems for over 20 of those years.
+He serves the City of Santa Barbara on the Access Advisory Committee and the Building and Fire Safety Code Board of Appeals, where he advocates for the disabled members of our community.
 He is a lifetime member of the Little People of America and has served as their Information Technology Chair.
-He was born and raised in Santa Barbara, where he is a homeowner, husband, father, foster parent and pet rescue advocate.
-Nick also has Diastrophic Dysplasia, an autosomal recessive genetic disorder of cartilage and bone development.
-His mother, Marian N. Koonce, was appointed to the National Disability Council, by then President Regan, where she helped to draft the legislation that we now know as the American's With Disabilities Act.
+He was born and raised in Santa Barbara, where he is a homeowner, husband, father, pet rescue, and accessibility advocate.
+Nick has Diastrophic Dysplasia, a progressive autosomal recessive genetic disorder of cartilage and bone development.
+His mother, Marian N. Koonce, was appointed to the National Disability Council, by then-President Regan, where she helped to draft the legislation that we now know as the Americans With Disabilities Act.